Infrasound: Infrasound for nuclear detonation detection

 Infrasound is one of several techniques used to identify if a nuclear detonation has occurred.
 A network of 53 infrasound stations, in addition to seismic and hydroacoustic stations, comprise the International Monitoring System (IMS) that is tasked with monitoring compliance with the Comprehensive Nuclear Test-Ban Treaty (CTBT).
 IMS Infrasound stations consist of eight microbarometer sensors and space filters arranged in an array covering an area of approximately 1 to 9 km^{2}.
 The space filters used are radiating pipes with inlet ports along their length, designed to average out pressure variations like wind turbulence for more precise measurements.
 The microbarometers used are designed to monitor frequencies below approximately 20 hertz.
 Sound waves below 20 hertz have longer wavelengths and are not easily absorbed, allowing for detection across large distances.

 Infrasound wavelengths can be generated artificially through detonations and other human activity, or naturally from earthquakes, severe weather, lightning, and other sources.
 Like forensic seismology, algorithms and other filter techniques are required to analyze gathered data and characterize events to determine if a nuclear detonation has actually occurred.
 Data is transmitted from each station via secure communication links for further analysis.
 A digital signature is also embedded in the data sent from each station to verify if the data is authentic.

 The Comprehensive Nuclear-Test-Ban Treaty Organization Preparatory Commission uses infrasound as one of its monitoring technologies, along with seismic, hydroacoustic, and atmospheric radionuclide monitoring.
 The loudest infrasound recorded by the monitoring system to date was generated by the 2013 Chelyabinsk meteor, which was detected by 20 of the system's stations.
 The commission reports the scale of the infrasound was "dwarfed" by the 2022 Hunga Tonga–Hunga Haʻapai eruption, detected by all 53 stations.

 In popular culture

 The 2017 film The Sound uses infrasound as a major plot element.

 In "Fermata", a 2020 episode of the Franco-Belgian TV series Astrid et Raphaëlle, infrasound from a generator hidden in the pipe organ of the Grand Auditorium in the Maison de la Radio et de la Musique, the Paris headquarters of Radio France, is used as a murder weapon.

-The 'ghost frequency' phenomenon is mentioned in Season 3 Episode 4 of the TV Series Evil, The Demon of the Road.
+The 'ghost frequency' phenomenon is mentioned in Season 3 Episode 4 of the TV Series Evil, The Demon of the Road as well as Season 23 Episode 3 of the TV series NCIS, The Sound and the Fury.